-Our cancer center provides social work services that will help empower you, your family and caregivers through all phases of your cancer journey.
+Our cancer institute provides social work services that will help empower you, your family and caregivers through all phases of your cancer journey.
 The social worker can provide counseling, support, education and resources that help meet your unique needs for care.
 Social work services can help incorporate strategies for learning how to live life as a cancer survivor by understanding how diagnosis and treatment can impact one’s life.

 Anyone ever diagnosed with cancer knows managing one’s daily activities is important.
 Attend our monthly Lifestyle Management workshop series to gain health and wellness tips in an encouraging and supportive environment.
 Workshop topics change monthly and sessions are facilitated by clinical experts in social work, nutrition and physical therapy who specialize in treating oncology patients.
 Call 877.728.5414 or register for an upcoming session online at dignityhealth.org/azce.

-Support groups are an important resource for cancer survivors and available throughout our community, as well as an integral part of our supportive care program at the Cancer Center.
+Support groups are an important resource for cancer survivors and available throughout our community, as well as an integral part of our supportive care program at the Cancer Institute.
 Recommendations to support groups are provided based on a patient’s individual needs.
 Visit our support groups page for further details.

 Some cancers or cancer treatment can cause lymphedema which is the abnormal accumulation of fluid in tissues that causes swelling in the extremities and/or torso.
 Specialized lymphedema therapy is available to treat this in order to decrease the discomfort and debility it can cause.

-For Cancer Center patients who may be admitted as inpatients to St. Joseph’s Hospital and Medical Center, a palliative medicine team in the hospital will collaborate with the Cancer Center Supportive Care and Survivorship Program to provide the same supportive services during your hospital stay as you receive in our cancer center as an outpatient.
+For Cancer Institute patients who may be admitted as inpatients to St. Joseph’s Hospital and Medical Center, a palliative medicine team in the hospital will collaborate with the Cancer Institute Supportive Care and Survivorship Program to provide the same supportive services during your hospital stay as you receive in our cancer center as an outpatient.
 Both teams will work toward your transition home from the hospital in order to provide you with the best possible care.